Players being used as 'pawns' - McIlroy

 'I basically lost my head'

-Speaking ahead of the Hero World Challenge in the Bahamas, McIlroy became frustrated by questions about the bizarre end to his last tournament, when he ripped his shirt in frustration after failing to convert a 54-hole lead in the DP World Tour Championship.
+Speaking before the Hero World Challenge in the Bahamas, McIlroy became frustrated by questions about the bizarre end to his last tournament, when he ripped his shirt in frustration after failing to convert a 54-hole lead in the DP World Tour Championship.

 The former world number one had suffered a cruel piece of bad luck on the 15th when his approach hit the flagstick and bounced into a bunker, but played his last four holes in three over par in a closing 74 to slip into a tie for sixth.

-"What I was angry about was how I reacted to the bad break," McIlroy admitted.
+"What I was angry about was how I reacted to the bad break," McIlroy said.

 "Not the bad break or the fact that I didn't win the tournament, it was my reaction to it that made me angry because I basically lost my head after that."